lookit/lookit-docs/docs/source/frames.rst

    instead of ``video-widget`` and ``should-be-centered``, use names like ``exp-myframe-video-widget`` and ``exp-myframe-should-be-centered``.

+Researchers using your frame can force it to be shown fullscreen (even if that is not the typical intended use) by passing the parameter ``displayFullscreenOverride``.
+If you have not also set the ``displayFullscreen`` property of your frame to ``true``, then the ``#experiment-player`` element will have class ``player-fullscreen-override`` but not ``player-fullscreen``, to allow display to more closely mimic what it would be in non-fullscreen mode for things like forms and text pages.

+If you create an (intentionally) fullscreen frame, then the element you make fullscreen will have class ``player-fullscreen`` while it is fullscreen, which you can use for styling.

 \* You may notice that style files have a special extension ``.scss``.
 That is because styles in experimenter are actually written in